 Respond to Student Difficulties with Compassion

 Students who are suffering from grief, increased anxiety, and/or depression, may struggle to stay on task and to meet deadlines.
 If students are struggling and reach out to you for help, approach their concerns with compassion and empathy.
 You may wish to offer an extension.
 You may be inclined to offer students extra one-on-one time if they were struggling to focus during class.
-While deadlines serve an important purpose in keeping us on track in a given semester, offering some flexibility in times of extreme trauma can go a long way in helping students feel supported through difficulties.
+While deadlines serve an important purpose in keeping us on track in a given semester, offering some flexibility in times of extreme trauma can go a long way in helping students feel supported through difficulties. - Circle Back

 Checking in soon after a tragedy occurs is important, but taking the time to check back in a few weeks after an event is also critical, especially in supporting students who indicated earlier that they were struggling.
 By reaching out later, you’re helping the students feel seen and supported at a time when they still may be experiencing difficulties.